 Creating a message transport rule to protect email

-This module explains how to plan for archiving and message retention.
+This module explains the purpose of archiving and messaging records management.
+It also explains how to design and implement In-Place archiving and message retention.

 Designing In-Place Archiving

 Lab : Designing and implementing message retention and archiving

 Module 9: Designing and implementing messaging compliance